Read in: IT 🇮🇹 EN 🇺🇸

 Subsequently, I bought a third shelf, identical to the two already purchased.
 Obviously, you have to make decisions quite quickly, because you know: on Amazon you do not always find the items you have previously purchased.

-Finally I opted to buy a last shelf, the fourth, to fill the free space on the right.
-Of course, I could have made the purchase with a bang at first, but I was undecided whether to fill the whole wall with vintage computer shelves or whether to leave free spaces.
-Also, as mentioned earlier, I wasn't even sure about the color.
+Finally I opted to buy one last shelf, the fourth, to fill the free space to the right.
+Of course, I could have made the purchase of a bang at the beginning, but I was undecided if filling the whole wall of vintage computer shelves or if you leave free spaces.
+Furthermore, as previously mentioned, I was not even sure of the color.

 Slowly, I will fill them with computers and vintage accessories!